 Intersection of Family and Immigration Law

-• Citizenship applications for U.S. citizenship by a Lawful Permanent Resident or a child of a U.S. citizen born outside of the U.S.
+- Citizenship applications for U.S. citizenship by a Lawful Permanent Resident or a child of a U.S. citizen born outside of

 Our expert attorneys at McGuire Law can advise you of any immigration benefit you may be entitled to as a result of your family law case and vice versa.
-We understand and can help protect our client from any issues with their immigration case as a result of changes in the marriage or family life.
+We understand and can help protect our clients from any issues with their immigration cases as a result of changes in their marriage or family life.

 Special Immigrant Juvenile Status (SIJS)